Sport1 Medien: Financial losses and restructuring

+On 29 March 2007, EM.TV under its kids & family entertainment arm EM.Entertainment signed a distribution agreement with British international network group Sparrowhawk Media Group to merge its distribution sales arm Sparrowhawk Distribution with EM.Entertainment's distribution activities.

 In May 2007, EM.TV announced that they are planning to exit the children's entertainment business and to sell their children's division EM.Entertainment GmbH including their Australian entertainment & animation production studio Flying Bark Productions, its distribution library including Yoram Gross' animated productions such as Blinky Bill, the library of Japanese animation studio Zuiyo and its classic catalogue such as Maya the Bee and Vic the Viking and their German television channel Junior.